 What kind of design patterns do you know

-There are three basic kinds of design patterns:
+There are three basic types of design patterns:

 Structural patterns generally deal with relationships between entities, making it easier for these entities to work together.